mumayank/AirChartProject/README.md

  - All fields are compulsory
  - Set `title` or `subTitle` as an empty string (`""`) to hide them from the view
  - If any `JSONArray` has no values, send an empty array (`[]`)
+ - If you want a simple bar chart, put only 1 `JSONObject` in the `yLeftAxisValues` `JSONArray`.
+If you want grouped bar chart, put multiple `JSONObject` in it.
+ - If you want a `HorizontalBarChart`, simply put `true` in `getIsHorizontal`

 [Click here to find the Java POJO classes corresponding to the above JSON](https://github.com/mumayank/AirChartProject/tree/master/airchart/src/main/java/com/mumayank/airchart/data_classes)